Real Deal (comics)

 Real Deal Magazine was an independent comic book title published in the 1990s.
-One of the rare contemporary African-American-created and published comics, Real Deal depicted Los Angeles underworld life with deadpan visceral humor and gross-out violence (termed "Urban Terror" by the creators).
+One of the rare contemporary African-American-created and published comics, Real Deal depicted the Los Angeles underworld life with deadpan visceral humor and gross-out violence (termed "Urban Terror" by the creators).
 Stories were by H.P.
 McElwee (aka "R.D.
 Bone") and art primarily by Lawrence Hubbard (aka "Raw Dawg").